AirBnb Remote Work Policy: Analysis and Breakdown

 For a company to compete more favorably in attracting top talent, it’s not just enough to adopt a remote work policy.
 Equipping your remote team with the right equipment will put your company in the top one percent of the competition.
 In fact, according to a recent survey by GroWrk, 70% of job seekers say they would be more inclined to apply to a remote role if there is provision of WFH setup.

 The survey also revealed that one in four employees value an employer who allows them to work remotely over one who doesn’t.
 It is important for companies to keep up with their competitors when it comes to providing an adequate working environment for their WFH employees.
-In order to do so, they need to invest in the services that GroWrk provides which includes the provision of high quality technology and other office equipment that will enable remote teams to perform their duties efficiently and effectively.
+In order to do so, they need to invest in the services that GroWrk provides which includes the provision of high quality it asset tracking platform and other management solution that will enable remote teams to perform their duties efficiently and effectively.

 Introducing flexible working policies, will not only save money and boost productivity but also decrease employee turnover, without negatively affecting your company's goal.